Tackling the gender pension gap

 Prospect’s research identified a number of causes of the gender pension gap, including:

 - Lower state pension entitlement.
 Currently women receive less state pension than men on average.
 This gap is not projected to be eliminated until 2041.

 - The gender pay gap itself.
 Occupational pension income is usually directly related to income while working, so the gender pay gap feeds directly through to the gender pension gap.

 - Caring responsibilities.
 Labour force data shows that many more women than men are economically inactive or working part-time due to taking on a disproportionate share of the responsibility for caring for others and this impacts on pension income.

 - Discrimination in pension system.
 The UK’s pension framework indirectly discriminates against women in a number of ways (eg women are disproportionately excluded from the provisions of automatic enrolment).

-Tackling the gender pension gap is obviously a trade union issue and Prospect has identified a number of steps that branches can consider taking, including:
+Tackling the gender pension gap is obviously a trade union issue and Prospect has identified a number of steps that reps and branches can consider taking, including: